There is a rumor going around that it is going to get to -27 deg C That's a Minus sign people!

 What more could you ask for on a LWE?

+An American decided to write a book about famous churches around the world.
+So he bought a plane ticket and took a trip to Orlando, thinking that he would start by working his way across the USA from South to North.
 On his first day he was inside a church taking photographs when he noticed golden telephone mounted on the wall with a sign that read "$10,000 per call".
 The American, being intrigued, asked priest who was strolling by what the telephone was used for.

 The priest replied that it was a direct line to heaven and that for $10,000 you could talk to God.
 The American thanked the priest and went along his way.